Wisakedjak is the benevolent culture hero of the Cree tribe (sometimes referred to as a "transformer" by

 adventures are often humorous.
 Unlike Plains Indian tricksters, however, Wisakedjak

-is portrayed as a staunch friend of humankind, not a dangerous or destructive being.
+is usually portrayed as a staunch friend of humankind, and never as a dangerous or destructive being.

 Trickster and the Fainting Birds: